Cray-HPE/docs-csm/operations/network/dns/Troubleshoot_PowerDNS.md

       version-string=anonymous
    ```

-1. Restart the PowerDNS service
+1. Restart the PowerDNS service.

    ```
-   ncn-m001:~ # kubectl -n services rollout restart deployment cray-dns-powerdns deployment.apps/cray-dns-powerdns restarted
+   ncn-m001# kubectl -n services rollout restart deployment cray-dns-powerdns deployment.apps/cray-dns-powerdns restarted
    ```

-Please see the [PowerDNS documentation](https://doc.powerdns.com/authoritative/settings.html#loglevel) for more information.
+Refer to the external [PowerDNS documentation](https://doc.powerdns.com/authoritative/settings.html#loglevel) for more information.

-## Verify DNSSEC operation
+## Verify DNSSEC Operation

-### Verify zones are being signed with the zone signing key
+### Verify Zones are Being Signed with the Zone Signing Key

-Check that the required zone has a DNSKEY entry, this should match the public key portion of the zone signing key.
+Check that the required zone has a DNSKEY entry; this should match the public key portion of the zone signing key.

 ```
-ncn-m001:~ # kubectl -n services exec deployment/cray-dns-powerdns -c cray-dns-powerdns -- pdnsutil show-zone wasp.dev.cray.com
+ncn-m001# kubectl -n services exec deployment/cray-dns-powerdns -c cray-dns-powerdns -- pdnsutil show-zone wasp.dev.cray.com
 This is a Master zone
 Last SOA serial number we notified: 2021090901 == 2021090901 (serial in the database) Zone has following allowed TSIG key(s): wasp-key